 Chintamani Ganpati Temple is dedicated to Lord Ganesha and is one of the eight Ashtavinayak Temples in Maharashtra.
 The temple is in Theur in Haveli Taluka.
-If one follows a sequence when visiting the Ashtavinayak Temples, the Chintamani Temple comes fifth.
-It is the most famous Ashtavinayak Temple.
+Chintamani Ganpati temple has specially designated sections for meditation.
+The main mandap consists wood with a stone fountain at its centre.

 - What is the history of Chintamani Ganpati Temple?